 The Scholastic Dromkeen Children’s Literature Collection is a unique collection of original artworks and manuscripts, including approximately 7500 original illustrations from many of Australia’s best loved children's books.
 Importantly, the collection includes not only original finished artwork but also sketches, preliminary artwork, diagrams and mock-ups, revealing the complex creative journey in producing picture book stories for children.
 The Dromkeen Collection showcases Australia’s brilliant picture book illustrators and provides a visual record of Australian heritage, history, environment and culture.

 'We are honoured to bestow the Dromkeen Medal and Librarian’s Award in acknowledgement of the excellent work accomplished in the Children’s Literature domain in Australia today.
 This tradition wouldn't be possible without the opportunity the Library was afforded through the generosity of Scholastic Australia and support of John Oldmeadow and the Dromkeen community.'

->

-> – Kate Torney, CEO
+– Kate Torney, former CEO